kashinak/kitchen-genie/README.md

 # Kitchen Genie

 Kitchen Genie is an online tool, bringing friends together to support each other to cook smarter with the goal of saving in in food costs.
-During the recent Covid-19 pandemic, the average price in food has increased by [3.7% in last 12 months in 2021]()(https://www.usinflationcalculator.com/inflation/food-inflation-in-the-united-states/)
+During the recent Covid-19 pandemic, the average price in food has increased by [3.7% in last 12 months in 2021](https://www.usinflationcalculator.com/inflation/food-inflation-in-the-united-states/).
+Kitchen Genie makes saving money fun and delicious.
+Enjoy!

 ## User Experience (UX)